Journal and author bibliometrics

 Baskets are important when it comes to metrics!
 You should always try to use a range or 'basket' of metrics.

 All metrics are derived from the number of citations that articles receive (see diagram above).
-The quick reference guide gives an overview of the bibliometrics you can use.
+The quick reference guide gives an overview of the bibliometrics you can use, and this handbook gives an excellent and detailed guide.
 There are a lot of them!
 This raises the question of which ones should I use?

-The simple answer is that different bibliometrics are used for different situation -
+The simple answer is that different bibliometrics are used for different situations -

 - Bibliometrics used to assess articles: citation count or field weighted citation impact (FWCI).